theharvardcrimson/crimtechcomp/README.md

   You should see the look on your metaphorical (maybe literal) face.
 Before you panic/get upset/complain, the midpoint interviews are actually intended more as a gauge of where you're at.
 The "technical" questions won't warrant preparation.
-The other questions will certainly not need too much thought.

   If you've been actively participating in the comp, midpoints will be an almost literal walk in the park.
 I'm serious.
 They're more about your effort than your